-Please familiarise yourself with the basics of your own model of smartphone.
-You will need to have access to the internet.
+Please familiarise yourself with the basics of your own model of smartphone and the model details.

 What will I learn?

-Broaden your editing and filtering skills by exploring apps like Lightroom and Mextures
+Broaden your editing and filtering skills by exploring apps like Lightroom and Snapseed

 Your progress and achievement will be recognised and recorded in writing throughout.